16.1. The Vector Properties Dialog

 the right panel:

-The drag and drop designer allows you to create a form with several containers (tabs or groups) to present the attribute fields, as shown for example in Fig. 14.42.
+The drag and drop designer allows you to create a form with several containers (tabs or groups) to present the attribute fields or other widgets that are not directly linked to a particular field (like the HTML/QML widgets or the actions defined for the layer), as shown for example in Fig. 16.41.

 Drag and drop designerfrom the Select attribute layout editor combobox.
 This enables the Form Layout panel next to the Available widgets panel, filled with existing fields.
 The selected field displays its properties in a third panel.